UST Recognized as Best Place to Work at Computing UK's Digital Technology Leaders Awards 2021

+~ Jazmin Pallo from UST awarded 'Young Digital Professional of the Year' ~

-LONDON and ALISO VIEJO, Calif., Dec.
+LONDON and BENGALURU, India, Dec.
 1, 2021 /PRNewswire/ -- UST, a leading digital transformation solutions company, has won the 'Best Place to Work in Digital - SMEs' award at Computing UK's Digital Technology Leaders Awards 2021.
 Judged by a panel of leaders and experts in the digital field, the award recognizes individuals and businesses that have excelled in the technology space.

 This year's winners across 24 categories were announced during a ceremony at The Waldorf Hilton in London, United Kingdom.
 Jazmin Pallo, a Sales and Marketing Associate at UST, won the prestigious 'Young Digital Professional of the Year' award for contributions to UST's partnership with 'Tech She Can', having built the charity's website under the mentorship of UST technologists.